Downhill running is a skill that’s often overlooked. After all, downhill running’s easier, so why would you need to train for that?

 It’s really important that you carefully introduce downhill running.

 And don’t start downhill running training if you have an existing injury.

-Due to the impact forces associated with downhill running, faster downhill running (such as downhill strides) should ideally be run on a softer more forgiving running surface.
+Because of the impact forces associated with downhill running, faster downhill running (such as downhill strides) should be run on a softer, more forgiving running surface.

-And the final and really important point, don’t over use downhill running training.
-Not only will that lead to increased levels of fatigue, but it’s really not necessary as the adaptations don’t require a large volume, or frequency, of downhill running.
+And the final and really important point, don’t overuse downhill running training.
+Not only will that lead to increased levels of fatigue, but it’s really unnecessary as the adaptations don’t require a large volume, or frequency, of downhill running.